Facebook Pixel tracking image

-First time at a basketball camp?
-Here's exactly what to expect at FCP Sports — daily schedule, skill groups, scrimmages, and what your child will take home.
+First time at basketball camp?
+Here's exactly what to expect at FCP Sports — daily schedule, skill groups, scrimmages, and what your child takes home.

 Dropping your child off at basketball camp for the first time is equal parts exciting and nerve-wracking.
 Will they be grouped with kids their age?
 Will the coaches be patient with beginners?
 What actually happens during a five-hour camp day?